 So, my question is how important is it to get to 30% when the accuracy factors are already met?

-I get this type of question frequently in my survey workshops, so I thought it made good fodder for an article on the difference between survey accuracy and bias.
+I get this type of question frequently in my survey workshops, so I thought it made good fodder for an article on the difference between survey accuracy and survey bias.
 This will likely be disconcerting to many readers, but it is possible to have a high degree of statistical accuracy and yet have misleading, bad data.
 Why?
 Because you could have a biased sample of data.

 Let’s define bias first — with its antonym.
 An unbiased survey would mean that those who completed the survey for us were representative of the population, which is our group of interest.
 Thus, we would feel comfortable, within some level of confidence, projecting the findings from the sample data to the population as a whole.